6 Tips for Building an Optimal Network for Your Business

 - User passwords that are 12-16 characters in length that meet complexity requirements

-6. Work with an established, experienced and trusted IT service provider to architect or re-architect your network and provide ongoing support.
+6. Work with an established, experienced, and trusted IT service provider to architect or re-architect your network and provide ongoing support.

 The best providers will utilize Tier 1 hardware and software from trusted and well-supported vendors.
 Hewlett Packard, Dell, Microsoft, and Cisco are Tier 1.
 Your primary goal should be to have ongoing access to best-in-class support and get a five-to-seven-year life cycle out of your equipment.
+If you have any questions on this topic, please contact us or learn more about how our Lutz Tech services could benefit you.

 - Achiever, Responsibility, Learner, Analytical, Belief